videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-4. Since we will be using the Camera and Audio of the device, we need to ask for runtime permissions.
+4. Our App is completely based on audio and video commutation, that's why we need to ask for runtime permissions `RECORD_AUDIO` and `CAMERA`.

 ```java title="JoinActivity.java"
 public class JoinActivity extends AppCompatActivity {